Swaraj-Singh-30/Full-month-streak-/README.md

-# Full-month-streak-
+# Full-month-streak-  🚀
-Will maintain this repo for a month
+Will maintain this repo for a month by contributing to it.

 ## Objective of this repo?